Pralexio/PerplexityIntegration/README.md

 Found a bug or have a feature request?
 [Open an issue](https://github.com/Pralexio/PerplexityIntegration/issues/new)

 Please include:
 - IntelliJ IDEA version
 - Plugin version
 - Steps to reproduce
-- Expected vs actual behavior
+- Expected vs. actual behavior
+- If the issue involves a crash or freeze, please attach the relevant log files if possible

 ## 🏗️ Development